 - Move a list to another group

 This isn’t a new concept for Sofa.
 I previously called this Quick List.
-The idea come from the Inbox in GTD.
+The idea comes from the Inbox in GTD.
 A simple place to capture things before organizing them.

 The Pile is more opinionated about its workflow.
 It’s always there for you to quickly capture stuff and fast to sort through.
 I love how items in The Pile get stacked like mail on a coffee table.